Course Title: Computing for Fashion Design and Product Development

 Upon successful completion of this course, you will be able to:

-CLO 1: Utilise industry standard software to generate and adapt a pattern
+CLO 1: Utilise industry standard software to generate a pattern and visualise a garment

 CLO 2: Create an efficient lay plan